ntran0429/ntran0429.github.io/_pages/about.md

   - /about.html
 ---

-### I’m currently a data developer doing ETL, DevOps, and reporting work in Azure, SQL, Python, C# and Power BI.
+### I’m currently a data developer doing ETL, DevOps, and analytics work in Azure, SQL, Python, C# and Power BI.
 ### The work involves building/maintaining data pipelines, developing Azure solutions (Azure Functions, ADF, Databricks, API Management, etc.), and introducing software engineering best practices (eg. CICD, version control) to our data team.
 I also create Power BI reports when Tableau is not the best option.
-### How to reach me: [LinkedIn](https://www.linkedin.com/in/nguyen-tran-unt/), email nguyentran3@my.unt.edu
+### How to reach me: [LinkedIn](https://www.linkedin.com/in/nguyen-tran-unt/), email nguyentran42900@gmail.com

 <!--badges sourced from https://badges.pages.dev -->